pyccel/pyccel/docs/classes.md

 Pyccel strives to provide robust support for object-oriented programming concepts commonly used by developers.
 In Pyccel, classes are a fundamental building block for creating structured and reusable code.
 This documentation outlines key features and considerations when working with classes in Pyccel.

+:warning: Pyccel's class support is currently limited to translations only.
+The implementation of the wrapper which will make the class accessible from Python is in progress.

 ## Constructor Method

 -   The Constructor Method, `__init__`, is used to initialise the object's attributes.